ibportugal/mms142-groupk-2023.github.io/README.md

 **Accessible and Convenient**

-Since it doesn't require in-depth knowledge about coding, Low-code and No-code "limits the barrier to entry for software creation" (Northwest Executive Education).
+Since it doesn't require in-depth knowledge about coding, Low-code and No-code "limits the barrier to entry for software creation" (Northwest Executive Education, 2023).
 It offers a wider accessibility for contributors.
 Someone can create a mobile application without hiring a development team; an amateur developer can produce an enterprise-level application or code effectively.
 Low-code and no-code are accessible and convenient to use even to inexperienced and non-developers.

 **Promotes Collaboration**